allenai/beaker-gantry/README.md

 That means that everything your experiment writes to this directory will be persisted as a Beaker dataset when the experiment finalizes.
 And you can also create Beaker metrics for your experiment by writing a JSON file called `metrics.json` in the `/results` directory.

-### Can I access data on NFS?

-Yes.
-When you choose an on-premise cluster managed by the Beaker team that supports the NFS drive it will be automatically attached to the experiment's container.

 ### How can I just see the Beaker experiment spec that Gantry uses?

 You can use the `--dry-run` option with `gantry run` to see what Gantry will submit without actually submitting an experiment.